 Between the neutrophil and macrophage dose-response data, neutrophils resulted in a more sensitive BMDa distribution (i.e. the minimum neutrophil BMDa value for both mice and rats was lower than their respective macrophage values).
 Further dose-response modeling (i.e. extrapolation) was only considered for this more conservative, neutrophil BMDa distribution.

-[50]ognormal distributions for the inter- and intra-species EF with a geometric mean and geometric standard deviation of 1 and 2.7, respectively.
+Biological mechanisms in a population such as latency periods in diseases and survival times after disease onset are generally asymmetrical as opposed to being described by a typical “bell-shape” curve [50].
+For this reason we defined lognormal distributions for the inter- and intra-species EF with a geometric mean and geometric standard deviation of 1 and 2.7, respectively.
 The final distribution for the neutrophil response after taking into account the inter- and intra-species extrapolation factors ranged from 0.003 – 1779.52 mg/m3.
 These values were log-normally distributed with a geometric mean and geometric standard deviation of 6.72 and 4.62, respectively.

 3.4 Exposure assessment